 So far, I have controlled all the projects with Arduinos.
 I previously bought five Arduino nanos for £2.39 each, so it seemed sensible to use one of those.
 Similarly with the LEDs.
 I bought 5 cool white LEDs for the Flash in the Bearing Witness project, so I still have two left.

 The main purpose of this lamp is as a dawn simulator.
-So, instead of an alarm (or as well…) the light will very slowly fade in, like a sunrise.
+So, in place of an alarm the light will very slowly fade in, like a sunrise.
 To add to the effect, rather than have only while LEDs, there’s also a red and a yellow LED.
 This means the colour can approximate a sunrise in colour as well as brightness.
 So I sent off for a red and a yellow (10 Watt LEDs are about £1 each).

 3) Clock / Timer